 AI and machine learning algorithms may be invisible to the end-user, but their effect certainly is not.
 This includes detecting security features in identity documents and performing live biometric facial comparisons.

 Done right, this should be seamless to the end customer.
 Errors or problems could lead to a lack of confidence in security.
-Failures or slow processes as part of onboarding could lead to customers abandoning sign up.
+Failures or slow processes as part of onboarding could lead to customers abandoning the sign up process.
 These situations are clearly not good for brand, reputation, or for customer conversion rates.
-Problems here could worsen as AI becomes more widespread and customer expectations increase.
+Any problems here could worsen as AI becomes more widespread and customer expectations increase.